-Trick or Treating can be lots of fun for the humans in the house, but taking your dog out is probably not a good idea.
+Trick or Treating can be lots of fun for the humans in the house, but taking your dog out on Halloween is probably not a good idea.

 If you know Harley and Charlie at all, you know that they are friendly guys who LOVE Halloween.
 No, it’s not because we dress them up in great costumes…it’s because of all of the children who come to our door looking for candy.

-This year we decided that we would elevate the greeting a little and really get the boys involved by helping them carry the candy container to the door!
+This year we decided that we would elevate the greeting a little and get the boys involved by helping them carry the candy container to the door!

 How to Teach Your Dog to “Take It”